 Geography of the Cloud

 One of the most powerful aspects of the cloud is that it serves as a hub for businesses with multiple locations.
 This concept works exceptionally well for health care chains with facilities around the world and allows you to easily service locations outside of your normal territory, boosting your client potential.
 Especially with text integration in cloud services (find more info here), the marketing part for the healthcare industry (or business in fact) gets covered too!

 It also allows for medical records to be easily accessed by different specialists in different locations as well as instant access for computer service.
-For your customers it no longer does it take days to mail copies of medical records from one point to another.
+For your customers, it no longer does it take days to mail copies of their medical records from one point to another.
 That means evaluation processes can be sped up, which is extremely beneficial to medical businesses.

 Demand for Cloud Services